 Do you know what you need to do if you want the children to practice their scissor skills?
 Yes . . . let them use scissors!

-Play dough is one of the best ways to get started with this, in my opinion.
-They can get used to the grip and movement of scissors with the duller edges of play dough scissors.
+Using play dough scissors is one of the best ways to get started with this, in my opinion.
+They can get used to the grip and movement of scissors without the sharp edges.

 Then move onto blank paper.
 Give the kids strips of colorful construction paper and just let them cut, cut, cut!
 You can assist them with holding the scissors and how to use them along the way, of course.